neo-ngd/NEO-Tutorial/en/9-smartContract/What_is_smart_contract.md

 ## Next Step

 Now, let's begin to learn the smart contract development.
-The first thing to do is [Set up your Development](Development_set_up.md)
+The first thing to do is [Set up your Private Chain](Development_privateChain.md)